 This function requires the scran and scater packages for HVG selection and PCA computation.
 These packages should be installed via BiocManager::install(c("scran", "scater")).

-Objects with existing PCA are returned unchanged to preserve expensive pre-computations.
+Objects with existing valid PCA are returned unchanged to preserve expensive pre-computations.
 Only datasets requiring PCA computation are subject to downsampling.

 Examples